 14 Sep UCLA School of Nursing Program Review

 Education is provided in the classroom and clinical facilities.
 The curriculum is often rigorous, but students graduate with adequate knowledge and skills to respond to the healthcare needs of a diverse population.
 The UCLA School of Nursing has some exceptionally qualified faculty who have earned a national and international reputation for excellence.
 These professors and clinical instructors are dedicated to providing high-quality instruction, mentorship and clinical supervision to students.
-Aside from their expertise in their respective fields of nursing, they are involved in research and forge collaborative relationships with clinicians and scientists.
-This will allow the nursing students to graduate with competence and confidence in delivering excellent healthcare services.
+Aside from expertise in their respective fields of nursing, they are involved in research and forge collaborative relationships with clinicians and scientists.
+This allows nursing students to graduate with competence and confidence in delivering excellent healthcare services.

 Bachelor of Science in Nursing (BSN)

 The Bachelor of Science in Nursing (BSN) program at UCLA is a pre-licensure program for undergraduate students who wish to obtain a baccalaureate degree in nursing.
-This four-year program is designed to prepare the students for a career in nursing.
-It focuses on managing the individuals and population-based cohorts in a medical center or acute care hospital.
+This four-year program is designed to prepare students for a career in nursing.
+It focuses on managing individuals and population-based cohorts in a medical center or acute care hospital.

 The University of California Los Angeles (UCLA) School of Nursing accepts new undergraduate students once every year for the freshman level and some transfer students at the junior level.
-Freshman applicants must ensure to meet the general admission requirements of the institution and provide the necessary information asked from the School of Nursing Supplemental Application for Freshman Admission.
+Freshman applicants must ensure they meet the general admission requirements of the institution and provide the necessary information asked from the School of Nursing Supplemental Application for Freshman Admission.

 Tuition and Financial Aid Programs